Rippling/OpenAPIDocs/docs/Getting-Started/c-Partners.md

 - Application Name
 - Staging Account Credentials for testing

-Please note, if your integration requires access to Webhooks, you will build the integration against Rippling's Production Environment.
-If this is required, please mention this in the submission of your Devlopment Package.
+Please note, if your integration requires access to [Webhooks](https://rippling.stoplight.io/docs/rippling-api/docs/Getting-Started/h-Webhooks.md), you will build the integration against Rippling's Production Environment.
+If this is required, please mention this in the submission of your development package.

 ### Receive Approval from Rippling